-Trump keeps up blitz on NFL players, plans 'Celebration of America'
+Trump keeps up blitz on NFL players with 'Celebration of America'

 “This can’t be serious ...
 Praying before games with my teammates, well before the anthem, is being used for your propaganda?”
 Ertz wrote on Twitter.
 “Just sad, I feel like you guys should have to be better than this.”

-The network removed the segment online and officials apologized for using the footage, Christopher Wallace, Executive Producer of “Fox News @ Night” said in a statement.
+The network removed the segment online and officials apologized for using the footage, Christopher Wallace, executive producer of “Fox News @ Night,” said in a statement.

-No Eagles player knelt or sat during the national anthem during the 2017 regular season, according to report by Sports Pundit, which tracked protests among the 32 NFL teams.
+No Eagles player knelt or sat during the national anthem during the 2017 regular season, according to a report by Sports Pundit, which tracked protests among the 32 NFL teams.

-White House spokeswoman Sarah Sanders said the White House had tried to avoid canceling the event, which the Secret Service had cleared hundreds of Eagles fans to attend.
+Sanders said the White House had tried to avoid canceling the event, which the Secret Service had cleared hundreds of Eagles fans to attend.

 “The White House, despite sensing a lack of good faith, nonetheless attempted to work with the Eagles over the weekend to change the event format that could accommodate a smaller group of players,” she said.

-But then the Eagles said only a “tiny handful” of representatives would show up and that the great majority of players would not attend, Sanders said.
+But the Eagles said only a “tiny handful” of representatives would show up and that the great majority of players would not attend, Sanders said.

 “The vast majority of the Eagles team decided to abandon their fans,” she added.